remaro-network/KD-YOLOX-ViT/README.md

 However, the training can take much time because of the online teacher inference.
 For instance, the [SWDD](https://zenodo.org/records/10528135) dataset requires one week to train 300 epochs on a single GPU Geforce RTX 3070 Ti.

 ### Offline Knowledge Distillation
 Because of the time-consuming nature of online Knowledge Distillation, we also proposed an offline version, which drastically reduces training time.
-The Offline Knowledge Distillation aims to disable online data augmentation and train Students to use the dataset.
-However, the Teacher can still be trained using online data augmentation.
+The Offline Knowledge Distillation aims to disable online data augmentation and train Students by only using the dataset.
+However, the Teacher can still be trained using online data augmentation, which can increase the knowledge distillate to the Student.
 The offline Knowledge Distillation workflow is detailed below.

 ![Offline KD](images/Offline-KD.png "Offline KD")
 1. The first steps *Train Teacher*, and *Save teacher weights* use the same command as for Online Knowledge Distillation